ddraigcarson/HouseSales/README.md

 ### Objectives

 ### Task
-* Take data files and save to a DB
+1. Take data files and save to a DB

-...Make it reusable
+   Make it reusable